akhilprs/akhilprs.github.io/README.md

 - Let's do that, open a pull request, I will check it as soon as possible.

+## Tools Used

+- Just a simple HTML and CSS.

 ## Click Here to See my Portfolio.